 Kathleen DiCaprio, PhD

-Assistant Professor of Microbiology, Department of Biomedical Sciences
+Assistant Professor of Microbiology, Department of Basic Biomedical Sciences

 Dr. DiCaprio teaches Medical Microbiology as well as masters and undergraduate courses related to infectious diseases.
 She earned her BS in Biochemistry from The College of Saint Rose and her PhD in Pathology from Uniformed Services University of the Health Sciences.
 Her prior research focused on studying pathogenesis of maximum containment (Biosafety-level 4) viruses such as Ebola and Marburg viruses in nonhuman primate models.
 Her research efforts have contributed to the development of potential vaccines and therapeutics against these deadly viruses and such work has been profiled in numerous publications and press releases.